oneapi-src/oneTBB/WASM_Support.md

 # Limitations

-While you can successfully build your application with oneTBB using WASM, you may not achieve optimal performance immediately.
-This is due to the limitation of nested Web Workers, where a Web Worker cannot schedule another worker without the participation of a browser thread.
+You can successfully build your application with oneTBB using WASM, but you may not achieve optimal performance immediately.
+This is due to the limitation with nested Web Workers: a Web Worker cannot schedule another worker without help from a browser thread.
 This can lead to unexpected performance outcomes, such as the application running in serial.
-This issue is [discussed](https://github.com/emscripten-core/emscripten/discussions/21963) in the Emscripten repository, which you can refer to for more information.
-There are two potential workarounds for this issue:
+Find more information in the [issue](https://github.com/emscripten-core/emscripten/discussions/21963) in the Emscripten repository.
+To workaround this issue, try one of the following ways:
-1. The recommended solution is to use the ``-sPROXY_TO_PTHREAD`` flag.
+1. **Recommended Solution: Use the ``-sPROXY_TO_PTHREAD`` Flag**.
 This flag splits the initial thread into a browser thread and a main thread (proxied by a Web Worker), effectively resolving the issue as the browser thread is always present in the event loop and can participate in Web Workers scheduling.
-Please refer to the Emscripten documentation for more details on using ``-sPROXY_TO_PTHREAD``, as in some cases, using this flag may require you to refactor your code.
+Refer to the [Emscripten documentation](https://emscripten.org/docs/porting/pthreads.html) for more details about ``-sPROXY_TO_PTHREAD`` since using this flag may require refactoring the code.
-2. Another solution is to warm up the oneTBB thread pool before the first call to oneTBB.
+2. **Alternative Solution: Warm Up the oneTBB Thread Pool** Initialize the oneTBB thread pool before making the first call to oneTBB.
 This approach forces the browser thread to participate in Web Workers scheduling.
 ```cpp
     int num_threads = tbb::this_task_arena::max_concurrency();
     std::atomic<int> barrier{num_threads};